josiest/songwriting/songs/Goodbye Sunshine/lyrics.md

 Have only caused me harm
 ~And you disdain
 The mess that I have left for you again
-Is more trouble than it's worth
+~Is yet another pain I've caused
-~Now it's salt under the earth
+And I'm more trouble than I'm worth
-...
+And so you say goodbye
-...
+And so you set under the sky

 ### Verse III
 So goodbye Sunshine